JetBrains/kotlin-web-site/docs/topics/faq.md

 ### Can I use Kotlin for server-side development?

 Yes.
-Kotlin is 100% compatible with the JVM and as such you can use any existing frameworks such as Spring Boot, vert.x or JSF.
-In addition, there are specific frameworks written in Kotlin such as [Ktor](https://github.com/kotlin/ktor).
+Kotlin is 100% compatible with the JVM, and as such you can use any existing frameworks such as Spring Boot, vert.x or JSF.
+In addition, there are specific frameworks written in Kotlin, such as [Ktor](https://github.com/kotlin/ktor).
 For more information, check out [the resource on server-side development](server-overview.md).

 ### Can I use Kotlin for web development?